Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Probing the top-quark mass with gravitational waves

 \subsection{Unstable electroweak vacuum}

-Considering now the case of $m_t>\Bar{m}_t$, enforcing the stability condition in \eqref{eq:barrier_overcoming} sets an upper bound on the kination scale \cite{Laverda:2024qjt} and on the allowed top-mass range, see Figure \ref{fig:res_cav_top_mass}.
+For top-quark masses $m_t>\Bar{m}_t$, enforcing the stability condition in \eqref{eq:barrier_overcoming} sets an upper bound on the kination scale \cite{Laverda:2024qjt} and on the allowed top-mass range, see Figure \ref{fig:res_cav_top_mass}.
 The instability region is determined by considering only the classical fluctuations of the Higgs field without taking into account the quantum tunnelling between vacua, which could further destabilise the low-scale vacuum.
-A quick estimate based on the Hawking-Moss and Coleman-de Luccia instanton solutions led to the conclusion that the electroweak vacuum lifetime is primarily affected by the classical overtaking of the barrier in the effective potential \cite{Laverda:2024qjt}.
+A quick estimate based on the Hawking-Moss and Coleman-de Luccia solutions led to the conclusion that the electroweak vacuum lifetime is primarily affected by the classical overtaking of the barrier in the effective potential \cite{Laverda:2024qjt}.
 The task of computing a more realistic tunnelling rate in a time-dependent stochastic system with out-of-equilibrium fluctuations is an interesting but complicated problem by itself that goes beyond the scope of the present work \cite{Steingasser:2023gde, Steingasser:2024ikl, Garbrecht:2024end}.

 As can be seen in Figure \ref{fig:res_cav_top_mass}, the GW signal in the case of large top-quark masses is quenched by the small gravitational effective mass.
-For a fiducial value of $\mathcal{H}_{\rm kin}=10^{12} \textrm{ GeV}$ the HIPT spectrum is typically below $\Omega_{\rm GW,0}\sim10^{-9}$ and of comparable magnitude to the SGWB of amplified inflationary perturbations.
-Once more, it is possible to observe the tight relation between the top quark mass and the frequency of the GW signal, as noted also in Figure \ref{fig:Hkin_GW}.
+For a fiducial value of ${\mathcal{H}_{\rm kin}=10^{12} \textrm{ GeV}}$ the HIPT spectrum is typically below $h^2\Omega_{\rm GW,0}\sim10^{-9}$ and of comparable magnitude to the SGWB of amplified inflationary perturbations.
+Once more, it is possible to observe the tight relation between the top-quark mass and the frequency of the GW signal, as noted also in Figure \ref{fig:Hkin_GW}.
 This feature originates from the dependence of the peak frequency on the rescattering effects taking place in the non-linear phase.
-Larger values of $\lambda(\mu)$ lead to a quick cascade to smaller scales that produces a strong GW signal due to the large fluctuations.
+Larger values of $\lambda(\mu)$ lead to a quick cascade to smaller scales that produces a GW signal at higher frequencies.
 In this sense, a direct effect of the running of $\lambda$ and the kination scale can leave an imprint on the GW signal.